automationhacks/automationhacks.github.io/_posts/2022-05-11-hello-espresso-part-3-working-with-intents.md

 androidTestImplementation 'androidx.test.espresso:espresso-core:3.4.0'
 ```

-### Setting up intents and permissions
+## Test to launch a dialer activity using intents and validation

 Below is the complete test to perform our scenario, don't worry if it does not
-make sense right now, we'll unpack this in further sections
+make sense right now, we'll unpack this in detail below, the sample is mentioned
+for completeness

 ```java
 @RunWith(AndroidJUnit4.class)